Essential Reading

 Step 3: Prepare the observation materials

 Create or obtain observation sheets or a data collection app to record the presence or absence of on-task behavior at the end of each interval.
+Make sure materials are easily accessible during observations.

 Step 4: Conduct the observations

-At the end of each interval, observe the student and determine whether they are on-task or off-task at that specific moment.
+Begin the session at the predetermined start time.
+At the end of each interval, observe whether the student is on-task at that specific moment.
+Record the observation as on-task or off-task using the designated method.

 Step 5: Analyze and interpret the data